Best Air Purifiers

 - Does not feature an operational timer

-The elegant combination of the HEPA filter, which removes 99.97 percent of allergens in the air, and the activated carbon, which eliminates 99 percent of odors and VOCs, create a highly efficient core.
+The elegant combination of the HEPA filter, which removes 99.97 percent of allergens, and the activated carbon, which eliminates 99 percent of odors and VOCs, create a highly efficient core.

 Size and Coverage

-Seeking an air purifier for an enormous room?
+Seeking a purifier for an enormous room?
 If so, this may be the ticket as it covers up to 1256 square feet.
 If that is still not enough, the Airmega 400 increases that to 1560.

 Among the design modes on this unit is a sleep mode.
 When the light sensors on this unit detect darkness, it will adjust the fan speed to operate much quieter for your convenience.